White's Ferry on the Potomac River

 Source: Flickr, Jubal A. Early ferry (by Thomas Cizauskas)

 White's Ferry allowed cars and light trucks to cross the Potomac River between Poolesville, Maryland and US 15 in Loudoun County.
-It was a shortcut for commuters with high-tech jobs who lived in Maryland upstream of the American Legion Bridge (I-495) and worked near Dulles International Airport, and for Loudoun County residents wih jobs along the I-270 corridor or in Bethesday, Maryland.
+It was a shortcut for commuters with high-tech jobs who lived in Maryland upstream of the American Legion Bridge (I-495) and worked near Dulles International Airport, and for Loudoun County residents wih jobs along the I-270 corridor or in Bethesda, Maryland.
 Its busiest days were on weekends, when people were recreating and shopping.

 White's Ferry transported commuters between Maryland and Virginia until service stopped on December 28, 2020